docsforadobe/javascript-tools-guide/4 - User-Interface Tools/graphic-customization-objects.rst

 event handler function.
 This allows scripts to create any appearance for custom elements that can be rendered via the drawing functions defined for a UI element's graphics object.
-Custom elements have the same common properties that other types of control elements have (see "Common properties" on page 108).
+Custom elements have the same common properties that other types of control elements have (see :ref:`common-properties`).
 The different types of custom elements have additional properties.
 The Custom element class has the following types of elements:

 CHAPTER 4: User-Interface Tools